 - Set up custom rules and notifications

-Even if it all seems a lil’ overwhelming right now, it will get easier once you get your hands dirty and create your first ad campaign.
-From there on, you’re going to learn twice as fast.
+Even if it all seems a bit overwhelming right now, it will get easier once you get your hands dirty and create your first ad campaign.
+From there, you’ll pick everything up twice as fast.

-We’d also like to hear: what are the most complex aspects of Facebook Ads Manager for you?
+We’d also like to hear from you.
+What are the most complex aspects of Facebook Ads Manager you’ve come across?

 Post a comment below — let’s get the conversation started.